Azzamjoy44/DSA-Big-HW1/README.md

      - Print the polynomial onto the screen for you to see.

 5. **Input a Second Complex Polynomial**:
-   - Input a degree greater than or equal to zero like you did in step 4 and input the terms as in steps 7-8.
+   - You will then need to input a second complex polynomial in the same way you did in step 4.

 6. **Calculate Results for Complex Polynomials**:
    - The program will calculate the sum of the two complex polynomials you inputted and print the result to the screen.
-   - It will then calculate the sum of the first complex polynomial and the previous sum polynomial and print the result to the screen.
+   - It will then calculate the sum of the first complex polynomial you inputted and the previous sum polynomial and print the result to the screen.
+Afterwards, code execution will stop.

----

-**Note**: After completing the above steps for both real and complex polynomials, program execution will stop.